unreasonablyEffective42/microLisp/Tutorial.md

 (5 4 3 2 1)
 ```

-To better understand foldl, we can see how it transforms the structure of a list
+To better understand foldl, we can look at how it transforms the structure of a list
 ```
 (foldl + 0 '(1 2 3 4 5))